trapatsas/datateam-challenge/README.md

 ## Languages

-Must be in Scala, Java
+Must be in Scala, Java, Python

 ## Licensing